Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

 >           name: registry-cert
 > ```
 >
-> `cert-manager-service-template` and `ingress-nginx-service-template`
+> In the KOF 1.1.0 Enterprise release, `cert-manager-service-template` and `ingress-nginx-service-template`
-> don't support such secrets configuration in KOF 1.1.0 Enterprise release,
+> don't support such this secrets configuration;
 > this will be fixed in the next release.

 ### DNS auto-config